FracturedCode/Infisical/README.md

 Allow me to nerd out.

 ### Nuget packaging
-A great debugging and with [sourcelink](https://github.com/dotnet/sourcelink), deterministic build, and the symbol package with all sources embedded published to nuget.
+A great debugging experience with [sourcelink](https://github.com/dotnet/sourcelink), deterministic builds, and the symbol packages with all sources embedded published to nuget.

-I had to do some research to figure out what all the options were really doing.
+I had to do some research and experimentation to figure out what all the options were *really* doing.
+The documentation is sometimes unclear and there are multiple ways to do things that may have tiny differences in outcome.
-There is some comments in [Infisical.csproj](Infisical/Infisical.csproj) that you may find useful.
+There are some comments in [Infisical.csproj](Infisical/Infisical.csproj) that you may find useful for your own projects.

 ### C# [Modular Pipelines](https://github.com/thomhurst/ModularPipelines)